stephane-robin/Mathematics/README.md

 # Mathematics
-This repository implements simple mathematics formulae :
+This repository implements simple mathematics formulae and techniques, using Python:

-find if a number is primary